 Image stabilisation is usually reserved for cameras, but having them on a pair of premium binoculars like these does make a lot of sense, and can help you to properly focus on any stars and planets you may want to see with incredible clarity.

 Moreover, they're also waterproof and can therefore be useful to use in a lot of different weather conditions, and a rubberised grip can also make them rather comfortable to hold for extended periods of time.

 Best Budget Binoculars - Opticron Adventurer II WP 10x50

 At the other end of the scale comes the Opticron Adventurer II WP 10x50 which will provide a great option for anyone on a budget or just looking to get into using a pair of binoculars for stargazing.
-We'd even go as far to say these are some of the best binoculars under 100 out there today.

 You'll find these feature a great all-round blend of magnification and lens size with 10x and 50mm respectively, which is arguably the best you can get for astronomy and should result in some clear images with marvellous contrast and a convenient FOV.